-- Employees at our Tacoma, WA metals recycling facility donated steel to make sure the solders at nearby Fort Lewis would have sufficient armor for their High Mobility Vehicles (HMVs) when fighting insurgents in Iraq.
+- Employees at our Tacoma, WA metals recycling facility donated steel to nearby Fort Lewis to provide sufficient armor for their High Mobility Vehicles (HMVs).

-- Employees at our Sacramento, CA Pick-n-Pull offices joined the Mothers Against Drunk Driving (MADD) walk-a-thon and donated $5,000 to the cause.
+- Employees at our Pick-n-Pull offices joined the Mothers Against Drunk Driving (MADD) walk-a-thon in Sacramento, CA and donated $5,000 to the cause.

-- Some of our Pick-n-Pull facilities support fire safety and prevention efforts by providing space and auto bodies for local fire departments to use in "Jaws of Life" and other lifesaving training exercises.
+- Many Pick-n-Pull facilities support fire safety and prevention efforts by providing space and auto bodies for local fire departments to use in "Jaws of Life" and other lifesaving training exercises.

-- The team at our steel manufacturing facility in McMinnville, OR has supported various efforts to fight against childhood cancer and even donated steel rebar used to construct a nearby children's hospital.
+- Cascade has supported various efforts to fight against childhood cancer and donated steel rebar used to construct a nearby children's hospital.

 Return to Values page